Discord Audio & Video End-to-End Encryption (DAVE) Protocol#

 Per Codec Handling, some sections of protocol frames must be left unencrypted so they pass through the WebRTC codec-specific packetizer and depacketizer.

 The unencrypted ranges identify which portions of the interleaved protocol media frame are plaintext and which are ciphertext.
-Each included range is represented as an byte offset and byte size pair, with both encoded using ULEB128.
+Each included range is represented as a byte offset and byte size pair, with both encoded using ULEB128.
 Unencrypted ranges are ordered by their ascending byte offset.

 The encrypting frame transformer is codec-aware, and processes each incoming encoded frame to determine the unencrypted ranges for the frame.
 The decrypted frame transformer deserializes the unencrypted ranges from the protocol supplemental data, and reconstructs the merged additional data and ciphertext necessary for decryption.